MaRuifeng/RTC-WorkItem-Slack-Bot/README.md

 A Slack bot that displays an RTC work item summary when its number is mentioned in a channel.

+NOTE: this branch is created to test with a Jenkins bot.
+Jenkins token should be secured in a file named jenkins_build_token.

 ![sample](images/sample.png)

 # Configuration